2024 All-Ireland Senior Hurling Championship final

-The 2024 All-Ireland Senior Hurling Championship final, the 137th event of its kind and the culmination of the 2024 All-Ireland Senior Hurling Championship, was played at Croke Park on 21 July 2024 between Clare and Cork.
+The 2024 All-Ireland Senior Hurling Championship final was a hurling match played at Croke Park in Dublin on 21 July 2024 between Clare and Cork, the culmination of the 2024 All-Ireland Senior Hurling Championship.
+It was the 137th final of that sport's primary competition, the All-Ireland Senior Hurling Championship.

 Clare won the game after extra-time by 3–29 to 1–34, to claim their fifth All-Ireland title.

 The match was televised nationally on RTÉ2 as part of The Sunday Game live programme, presented by Joanne Cantwell from the Croke Park studio with analysis by Anthony Daly, Dónal Óg Cusack and Liam Sheedy.
 Commentary on the game was provided by Marty Morrissey alongside Michael Duignan.

 The game was also televised on BBC Two for the first time and internationally on GAAGO.
+The BBC covered the final for the 2nd year in a row as part of The Championship presented this year for the first time by Sarah Mulkerrins alongside hurlers Neill McManus and Paul Murphy.
+Mark Sidebottom provides pitchside updates, with commentary by Thomas Niblock and Jamesie O’Connor.

 The match was watched by over a million viewers in Ireland, an average of 1,037,000 watched live on RTÉ2, with another 9,000 watching on RTÉ2+1.